 The dark spots or stripes found on the animal’s skin are mainly used to camouflage themselves and to escape from their predators.

 - A group of zebras heaving together looks like a large mass to a lion.
-This makes hard for a lion to attack them.
+This makes it hard for a lion to attack them.

 - Predators like leopards and tigers have this disruptive colouration that helps in moving or hiding in between the branches before attacking its prey.